Sony FX3

 The Sony FX3 is a full-frame mirrorless interchangeable-lens compact cinema camera announced on February 23, 2021.
 Based on the previous year's Sony α7S III, it became available in March 2021.
 The starting price of $3,900 (£4,200) made it one of the most affordable models in Sony's Cinema line aimed at professional filmmakers.

+An upgraded Sony FX3A was released in with a better rear screen and IR connectivity removed.